Wild-card weekend features 6 rematches, 3 division games

 The fifth-seed Chargers (10-7) have the eighth-ranked offense and 20th-ranked defense.
 The fourth-seed Jaguars (9-8) are ninth in offense and 24th on defense.
 The Jags won their last five games to capture the AFC South.

 The Chargers have plenty of firepower on offense with Herbert, Austin Ekeler, Mike Williams, Keenan Allen and others.
-They dominated Jacksonville in a 38-10 home win in Week 3.
+They were dominated by Jacksonville in a 38-10 loss in Week 3.

 CHARGERS, 24-20